Moirai7/LLMSupportedProgramRepair/README.md

 vagrant ssh #(password: vagrant)
 ```
 Every time when you run `vagrant up`, you have opened the vm(check out your vituralbox desktop).
 And when you run `vagrant ssh`, you have logged to the vm.
-Your local file has automatically synced with the vm.
+Next, you could clone this repo, and run `make install`,

-So when you run the following experiments("python3.9 bugscpp.py ..."), make sure you have run `vagrant up & varant ssh`.
+When you run the following experiments("python3.9 bugscpp.py ..."), make sure you have run `vagrant up & vagrant ssh`.
+And make sure you are modifying files in the VM instead of your local files.

 ## option3:
 if you are using mac M1, M2, and M3, you could use UTM and install an ubuntu VM manually